Rationalizing the Ir-rational, a geometric

 The square root of 2, though, because it could not be expressed in whole numbers threatened the very foundation of his most precious insight and many stories are told about how much of a taboo the whole question of square root 2 became in the Pythagorean brotherhood.

-The Pythagoreans have had a lasting, and not fully appreciated, influence on European thinking, not in the least because Plato was much indebted to their ideas and banned anybody who had no idea of geometry from his Academy.
+The Pythagoreans have though had a lasting, and not fully appreciated, influence on European thinking, not in the least because Plato was much indebted to their ideas and banned anybody who had no idea of geometry from his Academy, as the legend goes.

 In the following I argue for a method by which it is easy to gain insight in the factors that make up a large number and the geometrical relationships that are involved.